St Abbs: Village today

 St Abbs is a popular site for scuba divers.
 The sea around the village is unusually clear, in contrast to the more silt-laden coastal waters further to the north or south.
 These clear waters and the spectacular underwater scenery resulted in Britain's first Voluntary Marine Reserve being established at St Abbs.
 The Marine Reserve was established on 18 August 1984 by David Bellamy.

 Shore diving to a depth of about 15 metres is possible from the rocks on the outside of the harbour wall.
 It is common for trainees to do initial sea dives here.

 The double archway at "Cathedral Rock" is just 50 metres from the shore.
 Several small, nearby rocky islands, such as "Big Green Carr", "Broad Craig" and "Little Carr" are near to the harbour and can be easily circumnavigated underwater.

 A new visitor centre was opened in St Abbs in March 2011.
 The centre is located in the former village hall, which was built in 1897 with funds made available by the whisky tycoon Andrew Usher.

-St Abbs has its own privately funded and independent Lifeboat Station.
+St Abbs has its own privately funded independent volunteer Lifeboat Station.
 The lifeboat station was originally established in 1911 following the sinking of the S.S.
 Alfred Erlandsen.
-The station was previously operated by the RNLI but following its closure in 2015, a local fundraising effort saw the station saved through public donations and generous funding from the Tunnock's bakery company.
-The station was reopened and the new boat launched on 17 September 2016.
+The station was previously managed by the RNLI but following the withdrawal of the RNLI lifeboat in 2015, a local fundraising effort saw the station saved through public donations and generous funding from the Tunnock's bakery company.
+The lifeboat station became operational again on 17 September 2016 when the new lifeboat was christened the Thomas Tunnock and launched down the slipway.

 The village also features in the 2019 superhero film Avengers: Endgame as the location of New Asgard, a town settled by the surviving Asgardians and led by Thor.
 Following the film's release, the village saw a surge in tourism and popularity.
 The village sign has also been modified to say the village is twinned with New Asgard.

 In 2019, St Abbs featured as the "Isle of Eroda" in the music video of Harry Styles' single "Adore You".